fuzzytron-Vivek/Knight-in-Love/README.md

 - The end effector tracker is comprised of two geometries:
     -point : a sphere corresponding to the end effector.
     -trail : a collection of points which shows a trail traversed by the end effector.

-    -color configuration of the trail and the point can be set by altering the (R,G,B,A) values in the code.
+- color configuration of the trail and the point can be set by altering the (R,G,B,A) values in the `visualizer_node.cpp`.

 ---